Getting Started: Frequently Asked Questions

 (Zero to Three Infant Mental Health Task Force, 2011)

-Applying for the IMH Endorsement® is an individual professional and personal journey.
-On average, it takes an applicant 12-18 months from application registration to submission of their final application.
+Applying for Endorsement is an individual process for each professional.
+On average, it takes an applicant 12-18 months from the initial application registration to submission of their final application.

 No!
-In fact, the IMH Endorsement® is designed to support the professional development of the infant and early childhood workforce.
-Moving through the application process supports an applicant in developing a professional development plan, and in turn the experiences an applicant gathers from their training, work role, and reflective consultation (if required) supports their application process.
+In fact, Endorsement is designed to support the professional development of the infant and early childhood workforce.
+Applicants develop a professional development plan as they move through the application process.
+In turn, the experiences an applicant gains from work, trainings and reflective supervision/consultation, if required, supports his or her Endorsement application process.